Peter Shergold: Academic and business career

 In 2011 Shergold became the Chancellor of the University of Western Sydney; and was appointed as chairman of the New South Wales Public Service Commission.
 In August 2018 Shergold was appointment Chair of the Joblife Employment Board.
 In December 2019 Shergold was appointed chair of the New South Wales Education Standards Authority.
+In December 2022, Shergold retired as Chancellor of Western Sydney University after 12 years in the position.

 Honours

 In 1996, Shergold was appointed a Member of the Order of Australia.

 In 2007 he was appointed a Companion of the Order, for service to the community as a significant leader of changes and innovation in the public sector, particularly through the development and implementation of a whole-of-government approach to policy development and program delivery.

 Shergold was a recipient of the Centenary Medal in 2001.

 He was elected a Fellow of the Royal Society of New South Wales in 2016.